 Chimney Stacks

 Repair Category 2

-Notes Weathering and vegetation growth is evident to the brickwork of the stack.
+Notes Vegetation growth is noted to the stacks.
 Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on condition, life expectancy and repair/replacement costs.

 Roofing including Roof Space

 Repair Category 2

-Notes Weathering and moss growth is evident to the tiled roof surface.
+Notes Weathering is noted to the roof surface.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-The roof over the rear projection is of flat design and clad with a material which is known to have a limited lifespan.
+The roof over the dormer projection is of flat design and clad with a material which is known to have a limited lifespan.
 Careful maintenance will be required as this type of roof covering can fail without warning.
 Periodic renewal of the roofing material is likely to be necessary.
 A roofing contractor can advise further.